wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Typing Async methods {#typing-async}

-Although async methods technically return coroutines, when using annotations, you specify the actual return value of the function as if it were not async.
+Although async methods and functions technically return coroutines, when using annotations, you specify the actual return value of the function as if it were not async.

 ```python
 from typing import Awaitable